kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 This declaration is equivalent to the previous one for `A`.

-An interesting feature of these array is the possibility for users to write generic nodes and functions that are parametric in the size of the array.
+An interesting feature of these arrays is the possibility for users to write generic nodes and functions that are parametric in the size of the array.
 For instance one can write the following node returns the last element of an array.